technetos/windmill/README.md

 ```

 `Parts` is the `http::request::Parts` type from the `http` crate and contains
 everything in the request except the body.
-The framework provides a default
-context type and a default context type function called `Context` and
-`default_context` respectively.
-The default `Context` type simply wraps the
-`Parts` type as a member.
-A more elaborate `ContextType` could have members
+An example `ContextType` could have
-such as `auth_token` and the async context function that constructs it could
+members such as `auth_token` and the async context function that constructs it
-parse out and evaluate the `auth_token` for validity before returning the
+could parse out and evaluate the `auth_token` for validity before returning the
 `ContextType`.
 Finally access to the context of the request is accomplished by
 passing the `ContextType` into the async route function.